Top 10 historic things to do in Prague

 Resslova 9, Prague 1

 For the best sunset panorama of the city, take the lift up Prague’s tallest building.
-Erected by the communists to public consternation, the 93-metre TV Tower is bathed in colour at night and features an installation of climbing babies by Czech artist David Černy.
+Erected by the communists to public consternation, the 93-metre TV Tower is bathed in color at night and features an installation of climbing babies by Czech artist David Černy.

 Mahlerovy sady 1, Prague 3